 Nourish the delicate eye area by applying hydrating serum not only to the lower eyelids but to the upper eyelids as well!
 I recommend, as does Allure Magazine, Shiseido Future Solution LX Eye & Lip Contour Regenerating Cream available here.

 The skin on the eyelids often begins to darken with age.
-No problem -- a great primer and a favorite shade of eye shadow does just the trick.
-Don't use a primer?
-You should consider it!
-The technology behind eye primer prevents your eye shadow from creasing and migrating away from the area shadow was applied to.
-I like Lancome's Aquatic Eyeshadow Primer here.
+That’s no problem!
+A great primer and a favorite shade of eyeshadow will do just the trick.
+Don’t use a primer?
+Reconsider it!
+The technology behind eye primer prevents your eyeshadow from creasing and migrating away from the area shadow was applied to.
+I like Lancome’s Aquatic Eyeshadow Primer here.

-Lastly, give sparse lashes the boot with a few tricks of the trade.
+Give sparse lashes the boot with a few tricks of the trade!

 Lastly, apply a great thickening mascara to pump lashes up even more.
-I have a couple of favorite mascaras -- Chanel Inimitable and L'Oreal Paris Voluminous x5-- but I'd love to hear about your go-to mascara.
-I'm always on the hunt for new brands so do tell!
-You can comment below or connect with me on Facebook, Twitter and even Instagram.
-Let's chat!
+I have a couple of favorite mascaras — Chanel Inimitable and, an affordable option, L’Oreal Paris Voluminous x5 — but I’d love to hear about your go-to mascara.
+I’m always on the hunt for new brands, so do tell!